oleksiiparf/slack-webhook/README.md

 }
 ```

-These DSL will generate two tasks `postPublishedPluginToSlack` and `postBuiltSuccedToSlack`.
+These DSL will generate two tasks `postPublishedPluginToSlack` and `postBuiltSucceedToSlack`.